 Credit: NASA, H.E.
 Bond and E. Nelan (Space Telescope Science Institute, Baltimore, Md.); M. Barstow and M. Burleigh (University of Leicester, U.K.); and J.B.
 Holberg (University of Arizona)

-Main sequence stars are stars that are fusing hydrogen atoms to form helium atoms in their cores.
-Most of the stars in the universe — about 90 percent of them — are main sequence stars.
-The sun is a main sequence star.
+Main sequence stars fuse hydrogen atoms to form helium atoms in their cores.
+About 90 percent of the stars in the universe, including the sun, are main sequence stars.
 These stars can range from about a tenth of the mass of the sun to up to 200 times as massive.

 Bright shining star